firewalltest3434/Keyauth-Emulator/README.md

 # Keyauth Server Emulator
 For educational purposes only.
 Use responsibly on your own programs to test them against these trivial methods.

-# Credits
-github.com/SamuelTulach for Creating this

-github.com/yerrroo for fixing it in his fork

-I just updated it and added some more handling for keyauth applications etc

 ## Usage
 ### Step 1: Obtain application secret
 Example of doing so: [Click me](https://player.vimeo.com/video/1006943145?)